-Planning my trip to Cape Town South Africa I knew I wanted to go on a safari as it was on my bucket list.
+Planning my trip to Cape Town South Africa I knew I wanted to go on a safari as looking for the Big 5 was on my bucket list.
 As we didn’t have a lot of time we chose to go to the closest one: Aquilla Private Game Reserve

 We booked a day tour where they picked us up at the hotel and took us to the reserve.
 If you have a car or your rented one, you can always self-drive there as well.
 The basic day tour includes two meals and the game drive with a small group in a safari truck.
 If you prefer discovering the reserve by horse or quad bikes they have those options too.
 You could also combine your day, just check their website for all options and prices.